 Recreational, non-motorized trail use in Colorado is an extremely popular outdoor activity attracting outdoor recreational enthusiasts from around the world.
 Public surveys over the past two decades consistently find that trails are a top priority for recreation enjoyment.
-The most recent studies all indicate that between 80 to 90 percent of Colorado residents hike, bike, ride or enjoy other types of trail recreation, making trail recreation the most popular outdoor recreation activity in the state.
+Recent studies indicate that between 80 to 90 percent of Colorado residents hike, bike, ride or enjoy other types of trail recreation annually, making trail recreation the most popular outdoor recreation activity in the state.
 The State Comprehensive Outdoor Recreation Plan (SCORP) outlines the top recreational priorities of residents throughout the State.
 In the most recent SCORP (2014), trails were identified as a top priority.

-Colorado's recreational trails program is essential to the effective development of regional and statewide non-motorized trail systems across Colorado.
-While municipal, county, and federal government agencies often have established trail programs, the state trails program serves to ensure coordinated and linked trail development that builds toward a unified trail system around the state.
+Colorado's recreational trails program is essential to the effective and extensive development of regional and statewide non-motorized trail systems across Colorado.
+While municipal, county, and federal government agencies often have established trail programs, the state trails program serves to ensure coordinated and linked trail development that builds toward a unified statewide trail system.
 The program brings together a variety of trail interest groups who use and frequent Colorado's recreational trails system, including hikers, bikers, equestrians, runners, persons who have a need for access accommodations, and families that seek a variety of healthful, outdoor recreational opportunities.

 Funding for the recreational, non-motorized trails program comes from a mix of state and federal funding sources, including federal Recreation Trails Program (RTP) grants administered by the Federal Highways Administration and from the federal Land and Water Conservation Fund (LWCF) allocations administered by the National Park Service.
 Significant funding comes from the Colorado Lottery and Great Outdoors Colorado (GOCO).
 LWCF funds are subject to annual appropriations through the U.S. Congress and are susceptible to fluctuations or cancellation.
-Funding available through the RTP have diminished over the past decade.
-The availability of federal funds is increasingly problematic, while the need and public demand for greenway and trail funding continues to increase dramatically.
+Funding available through the RTP program has not been able to keep up with dramatic increases in public demand for greenway and trail resources.

-State Demography Office projections show Colorado's population growing to more than 7.7 million people by 2040, almost a 50 percent increase over Colorado's current population.
+State Demography Office projections show Colorado's population will grow to more than 7.7 million people by 2040, an almost 50 percent increase over Colorado's current population.
 With an increased public conscientiousness regarding the benefits of active lifestyles, public interest and demand for non-motorized recreational trails is likely to increase substantially in the future.
 This raises concerns that the non-motorized trail program may not have the financial resources to meet future demands on the program.